bromiley/bromiley/README.md

 ## 🔬 Research Focus

-- **AI in Security**: Exploring the intersection of artificial intelligence with SecOps/DFIR/IR.
+- **AI in Security**: Exploring the intersection of artificial intelligence with SecOps/Incident Response/Digital Forensics.
 - **Incident Management**: How to effectively handle, coordinate, and manage enterprise-level incidents.
 - **Incident Response**: Advanced host- and network-based digital forensics.
 - **Threat Detection**: Innovative approaches to threat hunting and detection engineering.